tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 There you have it.
 Algorithm J: looks like W, but simpler and (apparently) faster.

+This concludes the section on basic HM.
+I don't think any in-use language uses HM like this; they all build on extensions.
+We have added some of these extensions to make Scrapscript's type system more expressive.

 ## Extensions for Scrapscript

 Adding type system features that go beyond HM in terms of expressivity often